wheretrue/biobear/README.md

 [![PyPI version](https://badge.fury.io/py/biobear.svg)](https://badge.fury.io/py/biobear)

-biobear is a low-dependency -- just polars -- python library for reading and search bioinformatic file formats using Rust as the backend.
-It can be used to query indexed VCF and BAM files, and to read FASTA, FASTQ, GFF, BAM, and VCF files.
+biobear is a Python library designed for reading and searching bioinformatic file formats, using Rust as its backend.
+It has minimal dependencies and only requires Polars.
+Biobear can be used to query indexed VCF and BAM files, as well as read FASTA, FASTQ, GFF, BAM, and VCF files.

 ## Installation